Cyndolo/ECE143_Group12/README.md

 - Groups applicants by working experience and plots working experience against admission rate.
 Note that samples with working experience less than 2 years or more than 8 years are droped as the sample numbers are too small.
 - Modify the filename in the read_csv function accordingly to run the code successfully.

+Aditya_code.py:
+- Loads the dataset MBA.csv, cleaning the work_industry column by stripping whitespace and replacing missing values with 'Unknown'.
+- Counts the number of applicants per industry and organizes the data into a structured DataFrame for visualization.
+- Generates a bar plot displaying the distribution of MBA applicants by work industry using Seaborn.
+- Adds numerical labels to each bar for better data interpretation.
+- Displays the final plot using Matplotlib, showing the number of applicants in each industry.